SearchMonster: Searching Best Practices

 Tip #7: Location

-Add up to 5 and enter everything from ZIP codes, area codes, city/town names, counties or states.
+Add up to 5 and enter everything from postal codes, city/town names or regions.

 To search nationwide, leave the location field blank.